Magic number (programming): GUID

 Java uses several GUIDs starting with CAFEEFAC.

-In the GUID Partition Table of the GPT partitioning scheme, BIOS Boot partitions use the special GUID {21686148-6449-6E6F-744E-656564454649} which does not follow the GUID definition; instead, it is formed by using the ASCII codes for the string "Hah!IdontNeedEFI" partially in little endian order.
+In the GUID Partition Table of the GPT partitioning scheme, BIOS Boot partitions use the special GUID 21686148-6449-6E6F-744E-656564454649 which does not follow the GUID definition; instead, it is formed by using the ASCII codes for the string Hah!IdontNeedEFI partially in little endian order.

-Debug values
+Debug value

 Magic debug values are specific values written to memory during allocation or deallocation, so that it will later be possible to tell whether or not they have become corrupted, and to make it obvious when values taken from uninitialized memory are being used.
 Memory is usually viewed in hexadecimal, so memorable repeating or hexspeak values are common.
 Numerically odd values may be preferred so that processors without byte addressing will fault when attempting to use them as pointers (which must fall at even addresses).
 Values should be chosen that are away from likely addresses (the program code, static data, heap data, or the stack).
 Similarly, they may be chosen so that they are not valid codes in the instruction set for the given architecture.

 Since it is very unlikely, although possible, that a 32-bit integer would take this specific value, the appearance of such a number in a debugger or memory dump most likely indicates an error such as a buffer overflow or an uninitialized variable.